 “The process of identifying keywords and optimizing your website according to it in order to rank higher in search engines”.

-SEO is divided into two main categories: on-page SEO and off-page SEO.
+SEO is divided into two main categories, On-page SEO and Off-page SEO.

 On-page SEO involves making optimizations on your website like creating relevant and value-rich content, creating internal links, ensuring the website loads fast enough, and checking for the correct usage of URL structure and titles on your website.
 Check our guide on How to Improve On-Page SEO on your website.

 Off-page SEO involves making optimizations indirectly to your website, where you have no full control over it, like creating backlinks to your website, sending social signals, etc.